Pharaoh’s Little Helpers: The Shabti Funerary Statuettes of the Ancient Egyptians

 The materials used for making shabtis also changed over time.
-As mentioned in the previous paragraph, the early figurines were made of mud or wax.
-Over the centuries, more durable materials were used.
-During the Middle Kingdom, for example, shabtis were often made from stone, whilst faience became a common material during the New Kingdom.
-Other materials used to make shabtis include wood and terracotta, the former being used as early as the Middle Kingdom, whilst the latter becoming common during the New Kingdom.
+The early figurines were made of mud or wax, however, over the centuries, more durable materials were used to create shabtis.
+During the Middle Kingdom, for example, shabtis were often made from stone, while faience became a common material during the New Kingdom.
+Other materials used to make shabtis include wood and terracotta, the former being used as early as the Middle Kingdom, while the latter becoming common during the New Kingdom period.

-Top image: Troop of funerary servant figures (shabtis) in the name of Neferibreheb, Egypt, about 500 BC, in the Musée du Louvre-Lens ( CC BY 2.0 )
+Top image: Troop of funerary servant figures (shabtis) in the name of Neferibreheb, Egypt, about 500 BC, in the Musée du Louvre-Lens.
+Source: CC BY 2.0

 By Wu Mingren